 China reduces imports

 Supply chains are part of an ecosystem, and to serve production in China, raw materials or intermediate components need to be sourced from elsewhere.
-However, multinational corporations and companies are shifting production away from China, causing exports from countries that supply intermediate products to China in Asia and elsewhere to decline.
+However, multinational corporations and companies are shifting production away from China, causing exports to countries that supply intermediate products to China in Asia and elsewhere to decline.

-Employees at a US company's handheld game console factory in Guangdong, China.
+Employees at a US company's handheld game console factory in Guangdong, China

 Export to Southeast Asia for assembly